Changelog

 · General code improvements and bug fixes.

-What’s new in Nexus Root Toolkit 1.5.2: July 17th, 2012
+Nexus Root Toolkit 1.5.2: July 17th, 2012

 · Re-coded everything (except the flashstock.bat script) that was previously written in batch script in AutoIt and compiled it into the main exe.
 In doing so, I greatly improved the scripts overall performance and efficiency.